Safety & Risk Awareness

 FACE COVERING POLICY

-NEW 2020/21 SEASON: Guests are required to wear a face covering in any situation where physical distancing is not possible between people outside of their social circles.
+NEW 2020/21 SEASON: Guests are required to wear face coverings that align with public health authorities recommendations whenever physical distancing cannot be achieved between people outside of their social circles.

 - All guests at Mount Pakenham are required to wear a face covering while in the lift line, in the lodge, in a lesson, and any time a person is unable to physically distance.